 - Main Shaft for small diameters.

 Medium Risk – Commercially available: The second category includes parts that should be kept in stock because of their shorter delivery time.
-Their failure results in shutdown; however, they are more easily procured.
+Their failure results in a shutdown; however, they are more easily procured.
 The following spare parts fall into this category:

 - Steel Band;